Packing Densities of Delzant and Semitoric Polygons: Introduction

 \subsubsection{Toric packing}

 Let $\De$ be a Delzant polygon with $d$ vertices.
-We label the vertices in clockwise order, starting with the vertex with lexicographically minimal coordinates\footnote{that is, we take the vertex which is minimal under the ordering given by $(x,y)<(x',y')$ if and only if either $x<x'$ or both $x=x'$ and $y< y'$.
-This is the ``bottom left'' vertex of the polygon.}, as $p_1,\ldots,p_d$.
-Let $\ell_i$ denote the $\SL$-length of the edge connected $p_i$ to $p_{i+1}$, taking $p_{d+1} = p_d$ by convention.
+We label the vertices in clockwise order, starting with the vertex with lexicographically minimal coordinates,\footnote{That is, we take the vertex which is minimal under the ordering given by $(x,y)<(x',y')$ if and only if either~$x<x'$ or both $x=x'$ and $y< y'$.
+This is the ``bottom left'' vertex of the polygon.} as $p_1,\ldots,p_d$.
+Let $\ell_i$ denote the $\SL$-length of the edge connecting $p_i$ to $p_{i+1}$, taking $p_{d+1} = p_1$ by convention.
 Let $\PT(\De)$ denote the set of all admissible packings of $\De$.
+For any $P\in\PT(\De)$, we let $\textrm{area}(P)$ denote the sum of the areas of the triangles in the packing.
+We define a map

-We define a map where $\lambda_i$ is the $\SL$-size of the triangle $B_i$, which is packed at the vertex $p_i$ (taking $\lambda_i=0$ if there is no triangle packed at that vertex).
+where $\lambda_i$ is the $\SL$-size of the triangle $B_i$, which is packed at the vertex $p_i$ (taking $\lambda_i=0$ if there is no triangle packed at that vertex).
 Define

-\begin{proposition} Let $\De$ be any Delzant polygon.
+\begin{Proposition} Let $\De$ be any Delzant polygon.
 Then

 and $\Lambda$ is a bijection from $\PT(\De)$ to the compact convex polytope $\PTtilde(\De)$.
 Furthermore,